Neil Mercer shares his research on the use of interactive whiteboards in primary schools

 ● The use of IWBs does not automatically transform teaching methods.

-● The potential of IWBs will only be realized if it is linked to the development of teachers’ professional practice.
+● The potential of IWBs will only be realised if it is linked to the development of teachers’ professional practice.

-- Does the IWB function in distinctive ways in teacher–student interactions?
+- Does the IWB function in distinctive ways in teacher–pupil interactions?

 - Are normal patterns of classroom interaction altered by the use of the IWB?

 - Does the use of the IWB affect the active participation of children in classroom activities?

 - Does the IWB help in building shared frames of reference between teacher and children, and so enhance the coherence and continuity of children’s learning?